anima-wg/brski-cloud/anima-brski-cloud.md

 ## Cloud Registrar Handles Voucher Request

-The cloud registrar must determine pledge ownership. if the registrar is unwilling or unable to handle the voucher request, for example it is unable to determinw ownership, then the cloud registrar MUST return a suitable 4xx or 5xx error response to the pledge.
+The cloud registrar must determine pledge ownership. if the registrar is unwilling or unable to handle the voucher request, for example it is unable to determine ownership, then the cloud registrar MUST return a suitable 4xx or 5xx error response to the pledge.

 If the cloud registrar successfully determines ownership, then the registrar SHOULD take one of the following actions: